Shivsrijit/Expense-Tracker-App/README.md

 Additionally, users can visualize spending patterns through pie charts, displaying expenses as percentages for easy analysis.
 All data is securely stored in an H2 database.

-Submission for CIA-2 for Object Oriented Programming, Semester 3, 2023-27 batch.

 ## Team Members
 - Shivsrijit Verma - 23011101134
 - Somasekhara S - 23011101124